Glued To My Crafts

 Reindeer Clothespin Ornaments For The Tree

-These Christmas ornaments are great for kids to make and will look adorable on your tree this holiday season.
+These reindeer ornaments are great for kids to make and will look adorable on your tree this holiday season.
+All you need is flat clothespins and some embellishments to bring them to life this month!

 Craft Supplies: